pinballmap/pbm-react/README.md

 Release dates are approximate, given that review times vary between the App Store and Play Store.

+### 5.2.24

+April 11, 2023

+- Feature: Added Google Places autocomplete to the Submit Location form.
+Start typing in a venue name, choose one, and many of the form's fields will be filled in!
+- Various bug fixes (deep linking, etc.)

+### 5.2.23

+March 30, 2023

+- Bug fix: Fixed an issue where the splash screen was getting stuck trying to obtain your current location.

 ### 5.2.22

 March 24, 2023